MOHRE Freelance Work Permit: How the UAE Mainland Permit Actually Works

 One area where the MOHRE mainland permit genuinely outperforms free zone setups is traditional bank account accessibility.
 Banks like Emirates NBD, FAB, and ADCB view mainland entities more favorably than free zone flexi-desk setups because mainland registration signals institutional permanence and is governed by federal labor law and the Wages Protection System (WPS).

-In practice, professionals with MOHRE permits report higher approval rates at traditional banks and shorter wait times compared to colleagues with Northern Emirates free zone licenses.
+In practice, the mainland structure may be viewed more favorably by traditional banks than Northern Emirates free-zone flexi-desk setups, though approval remains case-by-case.
 If you need complex international wire services or plan to apply for credit facilities, this matters.

-Neobanks like Wio Business will onboard MOHRE permit holders without issue — but they are no longer the only option available to you, which is not the case for every free zone license type.
+Neobanks like Wio Business may be a practical first option for MOHRE permit holders, subject to bank review — but they are no longer the only option available to you, which is not the case for every free zone license type.

 When to Choose MOHRE Over a Free Zone